mikewlange/Ubuntu-CUDA-9_1-DeepLearning-AI-Setup/README.md

 $ sudo apt-get install python-tk python3-tk python-imaging-tk
 $ sudo apt-get install python2.7-dev python3-dev

-### Prepare for Linus Torvalds' distain for nvidia (I'm just guessing)
+### Prepare for Linus' distain for nvidia (I'm just guessing)
 $ sudo apt-get install linux-image-generic linux-image-extra-virtual
 $ sudo apt-get install linux-source linux-headers-generic

 ## Step #2 CUDA 8: Install CUDA Toolkit - READ EVERYTHING!!!

-### THESE were instructions I found here https://www.pyimagesearch.com/2017/09/27/setting-up-ubuntu-16-04-cuda-gpu-for-deep-learning-with-python/ - However, it shit the bed on me.
+THESE were instructions I found here https://www.pyimagesearch.com/2017/09/27/setting-up-ubuntu-16-04-cuda-gpu-for-deep-learning-with-python/ - However, it shit the bed on me.
 So, if you would rather, follow the ALT Step 2.
 This works

 pay close attention to to detail for this one or you may throw your machine out the window :)